slabsxyz/legacy-docs/docs/technology/overview.md

 In general, we called them "cryptographic" since their structure <u>_hides information_</u> that allow asymmetric capabilities to the holders, and **losing them** means losing said capabilities.

 ## **Usability**
 It's common to say that Web3 has an "onboarding" problem, referring to the process of bringing new users into some specific user experience, but frequently leaving aside the fact that, even if onboarded, dApps' user experience by itself is lacking proper polish.
-When we talk about _good usability_ on Dippi, we refer to the property of a dApp to allow its users to operate without any special knowledge (about private keys, blockchain, tokens, etc.) with web2-like UX.
+When we talk about _good usability_ on Security Labs, we refer to the property of a dApp to allow its users to operate without any special knowledge (about private keys, blockchain, tokens, etc.) with web2-like UX.

 ## **Key Management Abstraction**
 Key Management Abstraction (KMA) let anyone store cryptographic tokens for later retrieval through simple and intuitive authentication interface to mitigate risk currently associated to private keys: